Sabarigirishan/Qtile_config/README.md

 # Qtile_config
 This is my config for my qtile WM.
-A noobs work.
+In working.

 Apps Used:
 - Qtile (WM)